Naguissa/watering/README.md

   * If you want to use SPIFFS instead an SD-card, upload extra data at Arduino IDE -> Tools -> ESP8266 Sketch Data Upload
   * If no logs and extras, simply do nothing (except enable that option in .h file).

+## Recommendations ##

+As internal data is small, use as small SPIFFS size as possible.
+On nodeMCU, it's preferred 1Mb SPIFFS / 3Mb code against 1Mb code / 3Mb SPIFFS

+You can upload programs using OTA on same minor versions but you will need to update DATA folder when changing among major versions.

 ## Connections on NodeMCU v3 ##

 (piece pin -- NodeMCU v3 pin)